askayastha/git-code-checkin/README.md

     $ git log --oneline			# Find out your commit hash
     $ git-code-checkin -c <commit-hash>	# Use the -c or --commit option and paste the commit hash

-    # Copied HTML text in clipboard is ready to be pasted in your 'Compose' window.
+    # Copied HTML text in clipboard is ready to be pasted in your e-mail's 'Compose' window.